orb15/tablib/README.md

 A random roll on the ice cream table: chocolate
 A random roll on the ice cream table: vanilla
 ```
-Mechanisms are provided for picking a specified number of unique values from a table, for ranged tables (e.g. tables that do not have an equal distribution of results), for tables calling other tables to retrieve data and for tables to declare 'inline tables' when a table's contents needs to be flexible but the flexibility does not warrant the creation of a new table in its own right.
+Mechanisms are provided for picking a specified number of unique values from a table, for ranged or weighted tables (e.g. tables that do not have an equal distribution of results), for tables calling other tables to retrieve data and for tables to declare 'inline tables' when a table's contents needs to be flexible but the flexibility does not warrant the creation of a new table in its own right.

 #### Lua Scripting
 Tablib also provides a [Lua](http://www.lua.org/about.html) script execution engine that serves as a powerful tool to generate sophisticated results from the tables and stitch together the results of many table rolls.
-See the [Lua](#lua-ref) section for more details.
+See the [Lua Reference](#lua-ref) section for more details.
 ```
 local t = require("tables")

 results {}
 function main()
   results["ice-cream-flavor"] = t.roll("Ice_cream_flavors")
-  results["syrup"] = t.roll("sundae-syrup", 1)
+  results["syrup"] = t.roll("sundae-syrup")
   results["toppings"] = t.pick("sundae-toppings", 3)
 end
 ```
-Tables are loaded into a TableRepository and can be located and accessed with the API:
+Scripts are loaded into a TableRepository and can be located and accessed with the API:
 ```
 package main
 import (